12 Steps to Prevent a Hangover – The Natural Way

 - Avoid coffee and black tea as they are diuretics (promote the production of urine) and can irritate the stomach lining further

-- Take your gut health powder containing turmeric and glutamine (Intestamine) on an empty stomach to help heel the stomach lining and increase those nutrients rapidly in your body.
-Turmeric and glutamine will both help with the hangover
+- Take your gut health powder containing turmeric and glutamine on an empty stomach to help heal the stomach lining.

 - Eat breakfast.
 Alcohol causes your blood sugar levels to decrease so having a healthy breakfast will balance your blood sugar levels and provide the nutrients you need for recovery.
-Your stomach may be irritated from the alcohol so eat something soothing; I like to drink bone broth but if you don’t have that in your freezer, buy the gelatine and add one tablespoon into your smoothie (you won’t taste it).
-Then add some fruit high in vitamin C, a banana for the potassium and coconut water for electrolytes.
+Eggs are high in cysteine and will help break down acetaldehyde).

 - Take a multivitamin high in B vitamins to help metabolise the alcohol effectively.

 - A multi vitamin/B-complex (Bioceuticals: Activated B complex)